 As a business administration major in SNHU's associate degree program, you'll receive a solid foundation in business principles and practices to prepare you for entry-level positions.

-This course is designed to examine the fundamentals and principles of management in order to develop an understanding of management in any formal organization.
+|OL 215||Principles of Management||This course is designed to examine the fundamentals and principles of management in order to develop an understanding of management in any formal organization.
 Special attention is paid to planning and decision-making.
 International management is also covered.
-Offered every semester.
 Writing Intensive Course.|

-Southern New Hampshire University is a private, nonprofit institution accredited by the New England Association of Schools and Colleges as well as several other accrediting bodies.
-More...
+Southern New Hampshire University is a private, nonprofit institution accredited by the New England Commission of Higher Education (NECHE) as well as several other accrediting bodies.

 This program and its concentrations are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
 Student achievement data can be found on College Navigator.